ThunderFly-aerospace/TFI2CADT01/doc/tindie.md

 ### What is it?
 TFI2CADT is a device translating addresses of I2C devices on a bus.
 As a result, multiple I2C slave devices with the same address can be connected to one master device.
 One TFI2CADT01 allows connecting 3 identical I2C devices (with one address) to one bus.
-The I2C master device will be visible under three addresses.
+The I2C slave device will be visible under three addresses.

-The module is designed in accordance with the [connector dronecode](https://github.com/pixhawk/Pixhawk-Standards/blob/master/DS-009%20Pixhawk%20Connector%20Standard.pdf) standard.
+The module is designed in accordance with the [pixhawk connector dronecode](https://github.com/pixhawk/Pixhawk-Standards/blob/master/DS-009%20Pixhawk%20Connector%20Standard.pdf) standard.
 Thanks to this, it can be very easily implemented into the existing avionics of your drone.

 ### Why did we make it?
 It often happens that more identical I2C devices (with the same address) need to be connected to one bus.
 We even had a request for connecting 4-8 RPM tachometers [TFRPM01](https://www.tindie.com/products/thunderfly/tfrpm01-drone-rpm-tachometer-sensor/) to PX4 autopilot.